 There's currently no cure for either type of age-related macular degeneration (AMD), although vision aids and treatments may help.

-With dry AMD, the deterioration of vision is very slow.
-You will not go completely blind as a result of dry AMD, and your peripheral (outer) vision should not be affected.
+With dry AMD, the deterioration of vision can be very slow.
+You won't go completely blind, as your peripheral (side) vision shouldn't be affected.

 - magnifying lenses